realA10001986/Dash-Gauges/README.md

 - Connect your computer or handheld device to the WiFi network "PG-AP".
 - Navigate your browser to http://gauges.local or http://192.168.4.1 to enter the Config Portal.

-If you want your Plutonium Gauges to connect to another access point, such as your WiFi network, click on "Configure WiFi".
+If you want your Dash Gauges to connect to another access point, such as your WiFi network, click on "Configure WiFi".
 The bare minimum is to select an SSID (WiFi network name) and a WiFi password.

 Note that the device requests an IP address via DHCP, unless you entered valid data in the fields for static IP addresses (IP, gateway, netmask, DNS).